 Pointing to criticisms that the exhibition is something of a “fun park”, he answers: “It’s just disappointing that … by demonstrating just how much we want to reach out to whole ranges of audiences, that we then become a target.
 Contemporary art is always going to be the most critiqued and the most misunderstood of all the different art histories.”

-and the handsome catalogue.
+As a result, Elwood says the gallery worked particularly hard on the ancillary aspects of the exhibition: its didactic panels, its comprehensive blog and the handsome catalogue.
 The catalogue is notable for a typically clever essay on the theory of contemporary art by the inimitable Rex Butler, who canvasses the Duchampian nature of the exhibition in a few stylish paragraphs, before declaring, in a wonderful double movement, that “the new motto for art in the 21st century should be ‘Please don’t touch’.”

 He means that, as art “increasingly heads towards a condition of total immersion, of a psychedelic or even neurological model”, it also embodies a contradiction: “It would be something of the hand … in an age of digitality.”

-and that’s precisely the point.
+Of course, you don’t need to understand the history of modern art to enjoy 21st Century — and that’s precisely the point.
 In its large-scale installations for children, in particular, the exhibition demonstrates just how vibrant and enjoyable a commitment to new art can be.
 This really is living art.